Brad Bergesen: York Revolution

-After sitting out the 2014 season, Bergesen signed with the York Revolution on May 22, 2015.
+On May 22, 2015, After sitting out the 2014 season, Bergesen signed with the York Revolution of the Atlantic League of Professional Baseball.
 He became a free agent after the 2015 season.
+In 10 games 8.1 innings of relief he went 0-0 with a 3.24 ERA with 5 strikeouts and 1 save.

 Lancaster Barnstormers

-On February 28, 2017, Bergesen signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
+On February 28, 2017, After sitting out the 2016 season, Bergesen signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
+He became a free agent following the season.
+In 25 starts 136.2 innings he went 9-9 with a 4.74 ERA with 84 strikeouts.

-Coaching
+Coaching career

-He was hired by the Philadelphia Phillies to be the pitching coach with the Class A Lakewood BlueClaws for the 2018 season.
-He was promoted in a similar capacity to the Class A-Advanced Clearwater Threshers in 2019 and the Double-A Reading Fightin Phils beginning in 2020.
+Bergesen was hired by the Philadelphia Phillies to be the pitching coach with the Single-A Lakewood BlueClaws for the 2018 season.
+He was promoted in a similar capacity to the High-A Clearwater Threshers in 2019 and the Double-A Reading Fightin Phils beginning in 2020.

+Bergesen was named pitching coach for the High-A affiliate Jersey Shore BlueClaws for the 2024 season.
+On February 7, 2025, Bergesen was named as the pitching coach for Double-Reading.

 Pitching style

 Brad Bergesen is a finesse pitcher and groundball pitcher who relies primarily on a sinker (sinking/two-seam fastball).
 He also uses a slider and changeup, the slider being his typical strikeout pitch.

 Because his fastball averages a speed of about 89 mph, Bergesen relies on good control of his pitches and avoids walks, rather than striking many batters out.
 His ability to get many ground balls (50.1% ground ball rate in 2009) helps him limit hits to singles and get extra outs via the double play.
 Though he still allows many home runs.